Can a product be “climate neutral”?

-This is an interesting and complicated question.
-CarbonCloud holds the following position: If the life cycle of a product leads to a net release of greenhouse gases, the product should not be referred to as “climate neutral” even if the emissions are compensated for with carbon offsets.
+Whether a product can be “climate neutral” is an interesting and complicated question.
+Our take is this: If the life cycle of a product leads to a net release of greenhouse gases, the product should not be referred to as “climate neutral” even if the emissions are compensated with carbon offsets.

 What is carbon offsetting?

 Some companies compensate their climate footprint by supporting projects around the world that either mitigate emissions of greenhouse gases or remove greenhouse gases from the atmosphere.
 The common term for this is “carbon offsetting”.
 The intentions are praiseworthy, and it can certainly make sense to communicate about them to the public – but not by claiming to be climate neutral.
 A statement like this is more truthful: “Our climate footprint is XX kg CO2e.
 We are working on reducing our greenhouse gas emissions.
 We are also investing in project YY that we believe can contribute to the fight against climate change.”
 This is the honest and transparent way.